hybrid-publishing-lab/hybrid-publishing-research/README.md

 	  grunt

-If everything went ok use grunt to start a node.js server type:
+If everything went ok, use grunt to start a node.js server type:

 	  grunt serve